 Configure Certificate Authentication for Users

-Step 1: Install and configure PKI Services Manager.
+To install and configure PKI Services Manager

 - Install Reflection PKI Services Manager.

 Programs > Attachmate Reflection > Utilities > PKI Manager

 - Put a copy of the certificate you want to designate as a trust anchor into your local store.
 The default PKI Services Manager store is in the following location:

 (This step is not required if you are using certificates in the Windows store or you have a copy of the trust anchor available somewhere else on your system.)

 - From the Trusted Chain pane, add your trust anchor (or anchors) to the list of trust anchors.

 To use this store

 Your local certificate store or a certificate file on your system